-Students Make Snow Sculptures for Hospital Residents - Fox21Online
+Students Make Snow Sculptures for Health Care Center Residents - Fox21Online

-Students Make Snow Sculptures for Hospital Residents
+Students Make Snow Sculptures for Health Care Center Residents

 Do you want to build a snowman?
 National Honor Society students at Cloquet High School have said yes to the challenge.